mqwilber/mqwilber.github.io/_pages/join.md

 ## Prospective Graduate Students

 I encourage you to read some of the [lab's work](/publications/) to get a sense of what we do.
 I expect my graduate student's research to have some focus on quantitative aspects of disease ecology related to mathematical modeling.
 However, I also encourage my students to explore field work and laboratory experiments to complement, motivate, and expand their modeling approaches.
 While much of my previous work has focused on amphibian-parasite interactions, I am broadly interested in host-parasite dynamics and disease ecology more generally.
-I encourage interested students with research interests in disease ecology outside of amphibian-disease systems to <href>contact me at <a href="mwilber@utk.edu">mwilber@utk.edu</a>.
+I encourage students with research interests in theoretical and quantitative disease ecology outside of amphibian-disease systems to <href>contact me at <a href="mwilber@utk.edu">mwilber@utk.edu</a>.

 ## Prospective Undergraduate Researchers